Last Updated: May 2016

 - Keep the backyard trash free.
 Raccoon are attracted to your bins, so only put them out when it is garbage day otherwise keep them securely closed with a bungee cord.
 Soon the Toronto City will have the new bins in place which are wildlife proofed.

-- A sheet of aluminium around the base of the tree can help keep the raccoon and other wildlife from climbing up.
+- A sheet of aluminum around the base of the tree can help keep the raccoon and other wildlife from climbing up.
 Trimming branches back from walls and your home can also restrict their access.

 3 tips if a raccoon is in your attic